Breakthrough/pygame-ctypes-tutorial/README.md

     (tested w/ i7 2600k @ 4.0 GHz, test code can be found in `benchmarks/` directory)

 While very useful in some cases, accessing higher-level objects can be difficult without modifying the C/C++ part of the code [into a Python module](http://docs.python.org/2/extending/extending.html#writing-extensions-in-c), or by using wrappers like [SWIG](http://www.swig.org/).
 In this tutorial, we will modify a Pygame surface directly in memory using C++, without any additional dependencies/libraries.

-This file (README.md) contains a brief outline of the process; those less familiar with pygame or ctypes may want to read TUTORIAL.md for an in-depth guide, which is related to the sample code in the `example/` directory.
+This file (README.md) contains a brief outline of the process, which should suffice for those comfortable with ctypes and manipulating pygame/SDL surfaces directly.
+A more in-depth guide can be found in TUTORIAL.md, including the creation of a demonstration application (found in the `example/` directory).

 Requirements